Overview

 Persecution

-Quite apart from the anti-conversion state law development, the last two decades have seen increasing cases of violent attack on Indian Christians by various religious extremists especially in more rural areas.
+The last two decades have seen increasing cases of violent attack on Indian Christians by various religious extremists, especially in more rural areas.
 Pastors, in particular, tend to be the first target.

 Physical attack is frequently compounded by accusations then made in local police stations of fraudulent conversion.
-This is irrespective of whether or not the state in question has anti-conversion laws in place (in fact, these accusations have been more frequently made in states that do not currently have such laws).
-Such accusations have never led to any criminal convictions, but serve to intimidate Christians.
-Where new congregations have been meeting in private or rented accommodation buildings have been ransacked and property destroyed.
+This is irrespective of whether or not the state in question has any anti-conversion laws in place.
+In the past such accusations have never led to any criminal convictions, but have served to intimidate Christians.
+Where new congregations have been meeting in private or rented accommodation, buildings have been ransacked and property destroyed.

 Violent attacks on Christian congregations and individual pastors have often followed repeated intimidatory threats in a particular area.
 These attacks have led, on several occasions, to martyrdoms.